Understanding Dynamics In Music

 Changing Dynamics

-Generally, a composer only needs to include a dynamic name (mezzo piano) or abbreviation (mp) in the score to alter the piece’s dynamics in music notes at any point.
+A composer only needs to include a dynamic name (mezzo piano) or abbreviation (mp) in the score to alter the piece’s dynamics at any point.
 Occasionally, though, the composer will also want to specify the performer’s progression to that dynamic.
 An interesting piece of music is one where the volume is not always constant.

 The terms crescendo, decrescendo, and diminuendo are most frequently used to describe “changed dynamics” or “change in dynamics.”